-Gram-stain is mostly used as first diagnostic tool in pleural infections and has a sensitivity of 48 to 63% 304-306.
+Gram-stain is mostly used as first diagnostic tool in pleural infections and has a sensitivity of 48 to 63% 298-300.
 Gram stain can be of value in case of culture negative samples.
-Pneumococcal antigen (capsular polysaccharide) can be detected in pleural fluid.
-It has a sensitivity of 89% and a specificity of 92%, even during antibiotic therapy .
+Pneumococcal antigen (capsular polysaccharide)

+can be detected in pleural fluid.
+It has a sensitivity of 89% and a specificity of 92%, even during antibiotic therapy.
+The addition of inoculating pleural fluid into blood culture bottles compared to standard culture increased the proportion of patients with identifiable pathogens by 21%.